jhskelton/N-Body-Simulation/readme.md

 The output of the numerical solver results in `(y,t)`.
 Generically, the time-step increments (of `t`) are not constant, ie $`t_{i+1}-t_{i} \neq t_{j+1}-t_{j}`$, where $`i\neq j`$.
 Hence, in order for the elements in the coordinate array `y` to advance with constant time increments, `y` must be interpolated.
-The `"dt"` parameter in the `.json` file sets the interpolated time increment step.
+The `"plot dt"` parameter in the `.json` file sets the interpolated time increment step.
 This enables the animation to appear more smooth (smaller dt), or sped up (larger dt).

-Though, larger `"dt"` causes the animation to appear discontinuous/kinked.
+Though, larger `"plot dt"` causes the animation to appear discontinuous/kinked.
 This is apparent in close-encounter orbits.
 The planet may appear to NOT go around the sun - this is an artefact of interpolation.